 Introduction –

 Financial inclusion has been recognized globally as a driver of economic development and social empowerment.
 Financial inclusion has the potential to significantly transform women’s lives.
 By actively engaging in the financial system, women are better positioned to manage risks, stabilize household consumption during shocks, and meet essential expenses such as education.
 Equipping low-income women with access to financial services—such as savings, credit, payment systems, and risk management tools—not only strengthens their economic agency but also contributes to poverty alleviation, as women are disproportionately affected by poverty.
 Access to secure, individualized savings accounts enhances women’s resilience by providing them with greater autonomy and control over household finances, even in situations where their role in decision-making is limited.
 Such financial instruments empower women to make independent choices and influence the allocation of resources within households.
-Empirical studies confirm that private savings accounts not only increase women’s savings but also expand their ability to purchase durable goods and strengthen their bargaining power in family decisions (Hendriks, The role of financial inclusion in driving women’s economic empowerment, 2019).
+Empirical studies confirm that private savings accounts not only increase women’s savings but also expand their ability to purchase durable goods and strengthen their bargaining power in family decisions (Hendriks, 2019).

 In India, large-scale initiatives such as PMJDY have achieved remarkable success in providing access to bank accounts, while microfinance programs and SHGs have enabled women to access credit and build collective strength.
 Yet, women often remain passive account holders with limited control over financial decision-making due to persistent gaps in financial literacy and confidence.

 Financial literacy is a vital competency that equips individuals to manage money wisely, make sound choices regarding savings, investments, debt, and ensure long-term financial security.
 It covers a wide set of skills, including knowledge of financial products, budgeting, and planning.
 Its significance has been well recognized, as research consistently shows that financial literacy fosters responsible financial behaviors and contributes to better economic outcomes for both individuals and households (Atkinson & Messy, 2012).